vim-jp / vimdoc-en / sign

 priority is used.
 If not specified, the

-default value of 10 is used.
-See
+default value of 10 is used, unless specified

 sign-priority for more information.